High Availability Prerequisites

 • The cluster contains only two nodes (primary and secondary).

-• Both cluster nodes are the same model with identical hardware.
+• Both cluster nodes are using identical hardware.

-• Both nodes have a factory default configuration and there are no existing settings on these devices.
+• Both nodes have a factory default configuration and there are no existing settings.

 Warning

-Do not connect the LAN port of both units into the same LAN switch until some basic settings have been applied to each node, which will be done by the end of this section.
+Do not connect both nodes to the same LAN (switch/layer 2) before both nodes have a non-conflicting LAN configuration at the end of this section.
 Otherwise there will be an IP address conflict and communication with each node individually will not be possible until the conflict is resolved.

 Updates and Patches